galaxiaz/redpandas/README.md

 # redpandas
-This is an attempt to create a gem which will possess the same functionalities as Pandas in python
+This is an attempt to create a gem which will possess the same functionalities as pandas in python. redpandas is a powerful data analytics tool completely written in ruby.